g-froehlich/g-froehlich/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!
 I am a young developer beginning my journey in Full-Stack development!
+I love computers and technology and am excited to take the next steps to making a career and hobby out of my coding abilities!

+pronouns:he/him 😄

+from: Delaware, OH 📫

+interests: gaming, hiking, listening to music, cars & tuning⚡